(This page published November 1, 2016)

 Finish aligning the feed with the nib and then force the feed forward under the nib to hold things in place.
 This can be ticklish.
 Here is the finished position:

-When resacking a Lucky Curve pen, always insert the pressure bar so that it is aligned with the top surface of the nib; that way, the notch in the distal end of the feed will provide the necessary clearance when the button is pressed to fill the pen.
+When resacking a Lucky Curve pen, always insert the pressure bar so that it is aligned with the top surface of the nib; that way, the notch in the back end of the feed will provide the necessary clearance when the button is pressed to fill the pen.
 If you don’t align the pressure bar this way, it can cut into the sac when you try to fill the pen.

 I’m just getting into pen repair, and I have several Esterbrooks that need new sacs.
 Where can I buy sacs for these pens, and what sizes do I need?